Messerschmitt Bf 110 operational history: Western Campaign, 1940

 In the spring of 1940, Walter Horten, Jagdgeschwader 26 technical officer, was invited to participate in a "mock combat" with a Bf 109E.
 The Bf 109 bested the Bf 110 time and again.
 Afterward, Horten said, Gentlemen, be very careful if you should ever come up against the English.
 Their fighters are all single-engined.
-And once they get to know the Bf 110s weaknesses, you could be in for a very nasty surprise.
+And once they get to know the Bf 110's weaknesses, you could be in for a very nasty surprise.

 During the Phoney War, a number of French aircraft were shot down by Bf 110s.
 ZG 1 Gruppenkommander Hauptmann Hannes Gentzen became the highest-scoring fighter pilot in the Luftwaffe on 2 April, when he shot down a Curtiss Hawk over Argonne.
 For the attack on the Netherlands, 145 Bf 110s were committed under Oberst Kurt-Bertram von Döring's Jagdfliegerführer 2.
 During the campaign, the Bf 110 demonstrated its capabilities as a strike aircraft.
 On 10 May, ZG 1 claimed 26 Dutch aircraft destroyed on the ground on Haamstede airfield.
 Between 11 and 13 May, most of the 82 aerial claims over Belgium were made by the Bf 110 equipped ZG 26.
 However, this was tempered by the loss of nine Bf 110s against the RAF on 15 May.
 By this date, Oberstleutnant Friedrich Vollbracht's ZG 2 had claimed 66 Allied aircraft.

 The Bf 110 force also encountered the Swiss Air Force during this period, as several German raids violated Swiss airspace.
 About five Bf 110s were shot down by Swiss Bf 109s.

-The Bf 110s participation in Fall Rots Operation Paula, an offensive to destroy the remaining French air forces in central France, was to lead to 101 losses for the Luftwaffe, of which just four were Bf 110s.
+The Bf 110s participation in Fall Rots Operation Paula, an offensive to destroy the remaining elements of the French Air Force in central France, was to lead to 101 losses for the Luftwaffe, of which just four were Bf 110s.
 No further losses of the type occurred for the remainder of the campaign.

 The campaign in the west that followed in 1940 demonstrated that the Bf 110 was vulnerable in hostile skies.
 It performed well against the Belgian, Dutch and French Air Forces, suffering relatively light losses, but was quickly outclassed by increasing numbers of Hurricanes and Spitfires, especially when forced into a tactical role it was never intended for – close range bomber escort – where it was unable to take advantage of its superior altitude performance and speed, and was forced to wait for the enemy to attack rather than roaming about finding and destroying enemy aircraft, as the original Zerstörer concept had intended.
 In the Western Campaign, 60 were lost.
 This represented 32 percent of the Zerstörerwaffes initial strength.